TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 29/Deuteronomy 29.15.md

 ---

-but with him that standeth here with us this day before Jehovah our God, and also with him that is not here with us this day
+but with him who stands here with us this day before Yahweh our God, and also with him who is not here with us this day